cycle/docs/annotated/entity.md

 }
 ```

-> Annotation import is omitted in a following sections.
+> Annotation import is omitted in the following sections.

 By default, the entity property will be mapped to the column with the same name as the property.
 You can change it as follows: